The macro-economic value of a European Open Web Index could amount to billions | Media Release

-A comprehensive market feasibility study reveals: huge socio-economic potential of OpenWebSearch.EU within first 4 years and beyond
+A comprehensive market feasibility study reveals: huge socio-economic potential of OpenWebSearch.EU for the European economy within first 4 years and beyond

 Starnberg, August 24Innovation and economic growth in Europe increasingly depend on digital sovereignty and direct access to open data.
 The Open Web Search project OWS.EU was set up between 14 consortium partners from IT, research and education with the aim of creating a European Open Web Index (OWI) as a foundation for independent web search in Europe.
-The purpose of the project is to establish a web index that benefits society not only by being transparent and open, but also by minimising commercial bias as currently often seen in conventional search results.
-The OWI should also serve as a foundation for digital sovereignty, which could drive rapid economic growth across many fields.
+The purpose of the project is to establish a web index that benefits society not only by being transparent and open, but also by minimizing unilateral commercial bias as currently often seen in conventional search results.
+The OWI should also serve as a foundation for digital sovereignty, which in turn could drive rapid economic growth across many industries and fields of study.

-As part of the OWS.EU Community Programme the Munich based consulting firm Mücke Roth & Company (MRC) has been appointed with a market-potential study to forecast the quantifiable economic and societal impact of the OWI within its first years of operation.
+As part of the OWS.EU Community Programme the Munich based consulting firm Mücke Roth & Company (MRC) has been appointed with a market-potential study* to forecast the quantifiable economic potential of the OWI for the European economy within its first years of operation.
+Additionally, a range of societal aspects were investigated as well.

 Key study findings